Besides being divided into four large groups, customers are also divided according to the type of purchases they make.

 Think, for example, of the last time you bought a battery for your car.
 Did you buy it because it was at an amazing price?
 Would you buy two (instead of just one) if the second unit was more affordable?
 Probably not.
 This is a rational purchase, because if you were not in need of a battery, promotional campaigns would not make you buy it.

-For this type of products, it's best to rely on a communication focused on the facts.
+For this type of product, it's best to rely on communication focused on the facts.
 There's no need to invoke a special memory or sell a dream, as the product sells for its functionality and characteristics.
 To convince the customer to buy, the campaign must be launched at the right time – the time when the customer needs to make the purchase, even if the idea doesn't please him.

 Even if we don't want to admit it, most of the purchases we make are emotional purchases.
 They are related to the products we buy just because we want, like, and can - they are not solving a problem, they’re just part of a lifestyle (current or intended).